bobmonsour/bobmonsour.com/src/posts/my-winding-road-toward-knee-replacement-surgery.md

 ## Is there a doctor in the house?

 <div class="image-holder">
-  {% image "src/img/doctor-in-the-house.jpg", "eight doctors, all masked, looking over a patient as seen from the patient's perspective", "100vw" %}
+  {% image imageDir + "doctor-in-the-house.jpg", "eight doctors, all masked, looking over a patient as seen from the patient's perspective", "100vw" %}
   <p class="caption"><a href="https://unsplash.com/photos/701-FJcjLAQ">Photo</a> by <a href="https://unsplash.com/@nci">National Cancer Institute</a></p>
 </div>